 This module contains functions for list processing.
-The functions are organized in two groups: those in the first group perform a particular operation on one or more lists, whereas those in the second group use a user-defined function (given as the first argument) to perform an operation on one list.
+The functions are organized in two groups: those in the first group perform a particular operation on one or more lists, whereas those in the second group are higher-order functions, using a fun as argument to perform an operation on one list.

-'''

 append(ListOfLists) -> List1

-'''